Stock Car Racing

 DID YOU KNOW?

-Reed is one of three drivers actively competing in NASCAR’s top three touring series who was born in Bakersfield, CA, joining Kevin Harvick and Casey Mears.
+Reed is one of three drivers actively competing in NASCAR’s top three touring series that was born in Bakersfield, CA, joining Kevin Harvick and Casey Mears.